 HIS 644 Seminar in Medieval European History (4-0-4).
 Selected readings in the history of medieval Europe, with analytical discussion of major interpretations and problems.
 Introduction to the secondary literature and major sources.
 Topic varies from term to term.
+Not major sources.
+Topic varies from term to term.
 Not offered every year.